vandosant/notetaking/organizing-javascript.md

 - Handle full page requests
   - See if it is one of the internal templates, if so get html and render
 - Handle default route; 404 response

 #### Processing
 - Use a loop or a generator function to run through all routing functions with each request
-- Take generator and automatically run to completion // [Asynquence](https://github.com/getify/asynquence)
+- Take generator and automatically run to completion // [Asynquence](https://github.com/getify/asynquence); react function